jimmc414/1filellm/README.md

 **LLM Content Harvester** is a tool designed for efficient aggregation and processing of content sources, for easy command line ingestion into large language models (LLMs).
 GitHub repositories, local directories, academic papers, or web pages, this utility simplifies and streamlines data preparation for LLMs.

 ## Key Features:
-- **LLM Data Aggregation**: Gathers content from Repos, webpages or Arxiv papers into a single text file for ingestion into an LLM.
+- **LLM Data Aggregation**: Gathers content from Github Repos, local Repos, web based documentation or Arxiv papers into a single text file for ingestion into an LLM.
 - **Github, Local Repo, Web Page and ArXiv Integration**: Facilitates extraction of text from PDFs and arXiv papers.
 - **Sophisticated Text Cleaning**: Implements preprocessing techniques for optimal LLM data processing, outputs a compressed and a non compressed single file with output and automatically copies text into the clipboard for easy pasting into an LLM.